liebeskind/gRPC-LND-Lightning-NodeJS/README.md

 CERT="/Users/[user]/Library/Application Support/Lnd/tls.cert"
 AUTH="/Users/[user]/go/dev/bob/data/chain/bitcoin/simnet/admin.macaroon"
 ```
+**Make sure to change [user] to whatever your directory path is.
+You can find this by typing `pwd` into your command line**

-In the AUTH variable above, this is using 'bob' from Stage 1 of https://dev.lightning.community/tutorial/01-lncli/index.html.
+In the AUTH variable above, this is using 'bob' from Stage 1 of [the lightning dev tutorial](https://dev.lightning.community/tutorial/01-lncli/index.html).
 We're assuming you're connected to 'bob' at `localhost:10002`, but you can change that in the auth.js file if not.

 ### Install Node Modules
 Type `npm install` into command line to install node modules.